 Further information and photographs of our refurbished family rooms and suites are available in the below booklet.

-We have completely refurbished 10 family rooms in our hospital so far and are working towards the goal of having a family room or family suite in every ward for patients and their families.
+We have completely refurbished 14 family rooms and 2 comfort care family suites in our hospital so far, and we are working towards the goal of having a family room or family suite in every ward for our patients and their families.

 You can help us achieve our goal by contacting The Mater Foundation and making a donation or fundraising for "The end of life care and family room refurbishment fund".